Discrete conservation laws for finite element discretisations of multisymplectic PDEs

 which we test against all functions in

 Note that spatially we choose our trial and test spaces to be the same, however, temporally we choose our trial space such that if we differentiate in time we enter the test space.
 This is typical for conservative temporal finite element approximations, see \cite{TangSun:2012, BetchSteinmann:2000, Hansbo:2001, EstepFrench:1994, self:invariant, self:thesis}.
-All of the finite element spaces our approximation approximation will be conforming, in the sense that they are finite dimensional subspaces of the solution space on the continuous level.
+Both the spatial and temporal spaces for the trial functions are conforming, in the sense that they are finite dimensional subspaces of the solution space on the continuous level.

 \end{remark}

 We may define our space-time finite element approximation of multisymplectic PDEs as follows.

 \begin{definition}[Continuous space-time finite element method] Seek $\vec{Z} \in \cpoly{q+1}\bc{\bs{0,T}} \times \cpoly{p}\bc{S^1}$ such that